romaincapelle/OverVue/docs/javascript/classes.md

 Scottie Pippen is 54 years old, he used to play for the Chicago Bulls
 ```

-## Using and Connecting Multiple Classes.
+## Using and Connecting Multiple Classes